Philippians Devotional Commentary

 Philippians 1:8

-The gospel of the grace of God, where Christ was sent from heaven to become our Kinsman-Redeemer (and the sin-substitute for mankind), is the adhesive that binds believers together in the perfect bond of unity, and in the power of the Holy Spirit.
+The gospel of the grace of God, where Christ was sent from heaven to become our Kinsman-Redeemer and the sin-substitute for mankind, is the adhesive that binds believers together in the perfect bond of unity, and in the power of the Holy Spirit.

-Paul developed a Christ-like attitude of prayer, praise, and intercessions for all whose lives had been so radically impacted and eternally changed by the good news of the glorious read more...
+Paul developed a Christ-like attitude of prayer, praise, and intercessions for all whose lives had been so radically impacted and eternally changed by the good news of the glorious gospel read more...

 Philippians 1:9